jorgearanda/streamlines/README.md

 However, a ship can never enter a square moving against a streamline (not even at the start of its movement).
-This means that a ship cannot enter square F from square B or G, and that the only way for a ship to enter square G is from square K.
+This means that a ship cannot enter square F from square B or E, and that the only way for a ship to enter square G is from square K.

+A ship can also spend two Action points to turn the card in the square it occupies 90 degrees in either direction to adjust the streamlines.

 Loading Up
 ----------

 Initially, there are no streamlines on the board.
-Instead, whenever a ship is on a Planet square, it draws one or more cards from the deck.
+Instead, whenever a ship is on a Planet square, it may use an Action to draw one card from the deck.
-These cards may be:
+This card may be a:

-* Power cards: the player adds them to the ship's capabilities and keeps drawing.
+* Power card: the player adds it to the ship's capabilities and may draw another card (without using up additional Actions).
+  If subsequent cards are also a Power cards, the player may continue drawing (without using up Actions).
 * Refugee or Streamline cards: these fill up the ship's cargo carrying capacity.
-The player stops drawing cards when it is full.
+If there is no cargo space in the ship to accommodate the new card, the player must get rid of (dump into space) one of their cards in cargo or the card that was just drawn.
+  Refugee cards dumped this way are lost for the rest of the game.
+  Streamline cards dumped this way are placed in the discard pile, and so they may come back to the game later on.
 * Event cards: these take effect immediately.

-If a ship occupies a square for its whole turn (i.e., doesn't move), it can turn the card in that square 90 degrees in either direction to adjust the streamlines.

 Events
 ------

 Events are:

+* Collapse: the first Collapse card is merely a warning.
+  Place it on top of the Planet it was drawn from.
+  The second Collapse card indicates that the planet is about to turn into a black hole.
+  After every player, up to and including the player who drew the Collapse card, has had one more turn, the Planet's star turns into a black hole.
+  It is no longer a source of tiles, and any ship sitting on or passing through the black hole is lost forever.
-* Collapse: when a collapse card appears, it is stacked on the Planet it is drawn at.
-When there are three Collapse cards on a planet, its star collapses, turning it into a black hole.
-The game ends when all of the Planets have been turned into black holes.
-The players win if they have rescued more than half of the refugees before that happens.
+  The game ends, and all players lose, when all of the Planets have been turned into black holes.
+  Alternatively, the
+  players win if they have rescued the required number of refugees before that happens.

 Special Cards